Quality for Keeps: Steps to Success in Home Canning

-After filling jars with food, release air bubbles by inserting a flat, plastic spatula between the food and the jar.
-(Don't use a metal spatula or knife.)
+After filling jars with food, release air bubbles by inserting a flat plastic spatula between the food and the jar.
+Don’t use a metal spatula or knife.
 Slowly turn the jar and move the spatula up and down to allow air bubbles to escape.
-Adjust the headspace and clean the jar rim (sealing surface) with a clean, damp paper towel.
+Adjust the headspace, and clean the jar rim (sealing surface) with a damp, clean paper towel.

-There are two main types of canners for home canning: boiling-water canners and pressure canners.
+There are three main types of canners for home canning: boiling-water canners, steam canners and pressure canners.
 Most hold seven quart jars or eight to nine pint jars.
 Small pressure canners hold four quart jars; some large pressure canners hold 18 pint jars in two layers, but only seven quart jars.
-Never use pressure saucepans with smaller-volume capacities for canning.

-You must process low-acid foods, like vegetables, meat, poultry and fish, in a pressure canner to prevent botulism, an often fatal type of foodborne illness.
-Although pressure canners may also be used for processing some acid foods, such as fruits, boiling water canners are recommended for this purpose because they are faster.
+You must process low-acid foods, such as vegetables, meat, poultry and fish, in a pressure canner to prevent botulism, an often fatal type of foodborne illness.
+Although pressure canners may also be used for processing some acid foods, such as fruits, boiling-water or steam canners are recommended for this purpose because they are faster.

-Refer to MU publication GH1451, Quality for Keeps: Before You Start To Can, Learn The Basics, for more information on safe home canning.
+Please refer to MU Extension publication GH1451, Before You Start To Can, Learn The Basics, for more information on safe home canning.

-Boiling-water canners are made of aluminum or porcelain-covered steel.
-They have removable, perforated racks and fitted lids.
+Boiling-water canners are made of aluminum, porcelain-covered steel or stainless steel.
+They have removable perforated racks and fitted lids.
 The canner must be deep enough so that at least one inch of briskly boiling water will cover the tops of jars during processing.
 Boiling-water canners with ridged bottoms can be used only on a gas range.
 Boiling-water canners with flat bottoms can be used on either a gas or electric range.
-To ensure uniform processing of all jars with an electric range, the canner should be no more than four inches wider than the burner (meaning that when centered over the burner, the canner would overhang the burner by two inches all the way around).
+To ensure uniform processing of all jars with an electric range, the canner should be no more than 4 inches wider than the burner (meaning that when centered over the burner, the canner would overhang the burner by no more than 2 inches all the way around).

 Boiling-water canning step-by-step

-- Add more boiling water, if needed, so the water level is at least one inch above jar tops.
+- Add more boiling water, if needed, so the water level is at least 1 to 2 inches above jar tops.
 Do not pour directly on jar tops.

 - Turn heat to its highest position until water boils vigorously.

-- Cover the canner and lower the heat setting to maintain a gentle boil throughout the process schedule.
+- Cover the canner and lower the heat setting to maintain a boil throughout the processing time.

-- Add more boiling water, if needed, to keep the water level at least one inch above the jars.
+- Add more boiling water, if needed, to keep the water level at least 1 inch above the jars.